Directors’ Biographies

 Mr. Brunet worked, until 2006, for The Standard Life Assurance Company, he held various management positions in actuarial, sales and marketing over a 21-year period.
 As a member of the executive committee, Mr. Brunet acted as Senior Vice-President for retail markets and Senior Vice-President for sales and marketing for insurance and retail investments, group insurance and retirement.
 He was a board member of Standard Life pension plan, Standard Life Mutual Funds, Performa and Standard Life of Canada.

 Mr. Brunet currently acts as a private investor and mentor in a technology start-up, Knova Web Technologies promoting a secure file sharing service TagMyDoc.
-He is a board member of the Canadian Auto Club (CAA) – Quebec and La Société des Alcools du Québec.

 Mr. Brunet is a Fellow of the Canadian Institute of Actuaries and the Society of Actuaries.
 Mr. Brunet graduated from Laval University’s actuarial program and attended Harvard Business School Program for Management Development.